logzio/logzio-azure-blob/README.md

 # Option two:

-## Set your log shipping for an exiting blob storage
+## Set your log shipping for an existing blob storage

 *** This option is for storage account of kind "StorageV2" only.
  To find out your storage account's kind go to your Storage account/overview. ***